Club Puebla: Early years

 Puebla has competed since 1904, when an English Athletic club Puebla AC joined the Liga Mexicana de Football Amateur Association.
-The club was founded two years after the first known league was established in Mexico, Puebla along with Reforma AC, Pachuca, Albinegros de Orizaba, Mexico Cricket Club and British Club were the first teams to play any sort of organized football competition in Mexico.
+The club was founded two years after the first known league was established in Mexico, Puebla along with Reforma, Pachuca, Albinegros de Orizaba, Mexico Cricket Club and British Club were the first teams to play any sort of organized football competition in Mexico.
 In their first tournament in 1904, the club lost all games and did not score a goal in the 8 games played.
 In 1905, the club struggled and managed to score its first and only goal in that tournament, finishing last with no wins, 1 draw and 7 losses, and 20 goals against.
 For the 1906–1907 season, the club finished third, with 3 wins, 3 losses and 2 draws, for a total of 9 points with 8 goals scored and 6 against.
 After this season, the club folded, and the league dropped to 4 clubs.
-The club would not see action for 8 years, until 1915 when the First Puebla F.C who later became España de Puebla, that club was founded by the Spaniards living in Puebla.
+The club would not see action for 8 years, until 1915 when the First Puebla F.C who later became España de Puebla, that club was founded by the Spaniards living in the city of Puebla.
 Due to the lack of opponents, having only one with neighboring town San Martín Texmelucan, the club would be forced to go Orizaba, Veracruz to find competition.
-They participated for a few years in the old Liga Veracruzana de Futbol.In 1918 Club Futbol Asturias de Puebla was founded by the Spanish from the Asturias in Spain.
+They participated for a few years in the old Liga Veracruzana de Futbol.In 1918 Club Fútbol Asturias de Puebla was founded by the Spanish from the Asturias in Spain.
 These two clubs would later merge in the early 1940s and would become the foundation of what would become Club Puebla.